Oprah Winfrey's OWN network lays off 30 in restructuring

-(Reuters) - Oprah Winfrey’s Network, OWN, the iconic talk show host’s 15-month old cable network, has laid off 30 staffers after persistently poor ratings.

-A talk show hosted by comedienne Rosie O‘Donnell, for example, was canceled after five months.
+March 19 (Reuters) - Oprah Winfrey’s Network, OWN, the iconic talk show host’s 15-month old cable network, laid off 30 staffers in the wake of persistently poor ratings, including the cancellation of a show hosted by comedian Rosie O‘Donnell that lasted five months.

 “The economics of a start-up cable network just don’t work with the cost structure that was in place,” Winfrey said in a statement.
 “As CEO, I have a responsibility to chart the course for long-term success for the network.”